 The free version of Invoice Expert is limited to 100 customers/products, but it retains the features of its US$69.95 (about £50, AU$90) sibling including inventory and customer management, invoicing and quoting, purchase orders and inventory management.

-It's a little bit intimidating at first glance, especially in the template-editing screens, but it's straightforward enough.
+This free accounting software is a little bit intimidating at first glance, especially in the template-editing screens, but it's straightforward enough.
 It's an American program but it uses your Windows location to set the currency, so it should adjust itself accordingly.

 A complete money-management toolkit for small business owners

-These days genuine freeware - that is, software that's given away for free without adverts, bundled software or ulterior motives - is a rare thing, but it describes AdminSoft Accounts: more than 300,000 people have taken advantage of what is a surprisingly thorough accounting system (and an unusually honest set of terms and conditions).
+These days genuine freeware - that is, software that's given away for free without adverts, bundled software or ulterior motives - is a rare thing, but it describes AdminSoft Accounts: more than 300,000 people have taken advantage of what is a surprisingly thorough free accounting system (and an unusually honest set of terms and conditions).

 It can handle not just invoicing and statements but remittance advices, stock control, purchase orders, budgeting and some HR functions too.
 It's a UK program so the default is pounds sterling, but it works happily in other currencies too.